 - Actual card catalogs at the library

-- Wall telephones…with a real bell…and a long cord that had to be untangled regularly…and a rotary dialer
+- Landline telephones [sic: retronym] with a real bell and a long cord that had to be untangled regularly, and a dial (whence “dialup”)

 - Dial-up modems.
 The only place you hear the sound now (well, it’s close) is a fax machine

 - Mix tapes.
-Besides cassettes heading for obsolescence, it took just as long to make a mix tape as to listen to it, so when you received one, you knew the other person had invested a lot of time in making it for you.
+Since it took just as long to make a mix tape as to listen to it, when you received one, you knew the other person had invested a lot of time in making it for you.

-- Film.
+- Film cameras.
 My 15-year-old twins stared blankly at me recently when I described it.

 - VCR programming.